Delaunay/recipes/docs/mains/pizza.rst

 #.
 Detach the dough
 #.
 Fold it into a ball
 #. put a little layer of olive oil
-#. let the dough rest for 1h under a towel
+#. let the dough rest for 1h under a humid towel
 #. cut the dough in 4 (250-280 gr) each
 #. fold each pieces in balls